sigg3/shutdown_readynas/README.md

 # shutdown_readynas
-Small utility to shutdown a Netgear ReadyNAS using browser automation.
+Small utility written in python3 to shutdown a running Netgear ReadyNAS using browser automation.

-This is rather overkill, but works over HTTPS yay!
+Yes, it is rather overkill, but it works.

 Usage: ./shutdown_readynas &lt;IP> &lt;PASSWORD>